-Protecting Australians and the environment from the harmful effects of radiation
+Protecting people and the environment from the harmful effects of radiation

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) operates under the Australian Radiation Protection and Nuclear Safety Act 1998 (the ARPANS Act).
-The ARPANS Act allows the Chief Executive Officer (CEO) to engage staff to assist the CEO perform his statutory functions.
-Together, the CEO and staff constitute a statutory agency for the purposes of the Public Service Act 1999 and a prescribed agency under the Financial Management and Accountability Act 1997 within the Health and Ageing Portfolio.
+The ARPANS Act allows the CEO to engage staff to assist in the performance of the Agency's statutory functions for the purposes of the Public Service Act 1999.
+ARPANSA is a prescribed Agency under the Financial Management and Accountability Act 1997 within the Government's Health portfolio.

 Responsible ministers and portfolio

-ARPANSA's own sourced income comes from the sale of scientific services such as the Personal Radiation Monitoring Service, work performed under the Comprehensive Nuclear-Test-Ban Treaty Organization contracts to build, operate and maintain monitoring stations, and licence application fees and annual charges associated with ARPANSA's regulatory activities.
+ARPANSA's own sourced income derives from: the sale of scientific services such as the Personal Radiation Monitoring Service; Comprehensive Nuclear-Test-Ban Treaty Organization contracts to build, operate and maintain monitoring stations; and licence application fees and annual charges associated with ARPANSA's regulatory activities.

 Protection of people and the environment through radiation protection and nuclear safety research, policy, advice, codes, standards, services and regulation.